shagabutdinov/sublime-enhanced/readme.md

   2. Common micro-tasks automation

 For most people it will be convinient to cherry-pick one or two packages of sublime-enhanced that will be useful for them.
-If you fill like hacker and have a free day you can try full installation.
+If you feel like hacker and have a free day you can try full installation.